radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/03-oracle-recommendations.md

 The required storage space of the database is dependent of the number of objects (identities, accounts, groups, permissions, applications ...), of the frequency of data ingestion and of the retention period of the different timeslots.

-From experience Brainwave recommends to plan for 10Go per timeslot, not including the storage space of the UNDO and TEMP tablespaces.
+Radiant Logic recommends to plan for 10Go per timeslot, not including the storage space of the UNDO and TEMP tablespaces.

 Considering a retention period of 12 months and a frequency of data loads every 2 weeks the final storage space would be of the order 240Go in a year.